-Our directors, executive officers, and principal existing stockholders will beneficially own approximately 30,645,702 shares, or 72.8%, of our common stock upon the completion of this offering.
-Our directors and executive officers will beneficially own in the aggregate approximately 28,810,572 shares, or 68.4%, of our common stock after the offering.
-In addition, pursuant to a voting agreement entered into among Brent Richardson, Chris Richardson, and certain of our existing stockholders, the Richardsons will have voting control over approximately 45.3% or our common stock effective upon completion of the offering.
+Our directors, executive officers, and principal existing stockholders will beneficially own approximately shares, or %, of our common stock upon the completion of this offering.
+Our directors and executive officers will beneficially own in the aggregate shares, or %, of our common stock after the offering, including approximately %, of our approximately shares, or common stock that will be beneficially owned by Brent Richardson and Chris Richardson and their family members.
+In addition, pursuant to a voting agreement entered into among the Richardsons and certain of our existing stockholders, the Richardsons will have voting control over approximately % or our common stock effective upon completion of the offering.
 See "Certain Relationships and Related Transactions - Voting Agreement."
 Accordingly, the Richardsons could significantly influence the outcome of any actions requiring the vote or consent of stockholders, including elections of directors, amendments to our certificate of incorporation and bylaws, mergers, going private transactions, and other extraordinary transactions, and any decisions concerning the terms of any of these transactions.
-The ownership and voting positions of these transactions frequing, deterring, or preventing a change in control or a change in the composition of our board of directors.
-These stockholders may have the effect of delaying, deterring, or preventing achange in control or a change in the composition of our board of directors.
+The ownership and voting positions of these stockholders may have the effect of delaying, deterring, or preventing a change in control or a change in the composition of our board of directors.
 These stockholders may also use their contractual rights, including access to management, and their large ownership position to address their own interests, which may be different from those of our other stockholders, including investors in this offering.